magicisinthehole/XuneSyncLibrary/README.md

 - Video and podcast sync is not implemented
 - Two-way wireless sync is not implemented

-## Documentation

-Additional documentation is available:

-- `TEST_LIBRARY_JSON_README.md` - Details on the library JSON exporter
-- `TRACK_LOADING_ANALYSIS.md` - Analysis of track upload sequences

-Network traffic analysis methodology is documented in the parent project.

 ## License

 This library is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1).